-SNMP ("Simple Network Management Protocol") is nothing more than a standard language that computers use to control each other and report important information.
-Its advantage today is that a very large number of devices support it, enabling them to work together.
+The Simple Network Management Protocol (SNMP) is nothing more than a standard language that computers use to control each other and report important information.
+Its advantage today is that a very large number of network devices support SNMP, enabling them to work together.

-They can be printers, managed switches, alarm remotes, generators, servers, and lots of other things.
-These agents report problems and receive commands from a central "manager".
+They can be printers, routers, switches, servers, alarm remotes, generators, and lots of other things.
+These agents report problems and receive commands from a central master station also called manager.
 This is known, oddly enough, as the "manager-agent model".

 If you've ever connected a printer or a digital camera to your computer, you know about installing drivers.
-A "driver" is a file that tells you computer how to communicate with the other device.
+A "driver" is a file that tells your computer how to communicate with the other device.
 In SNMP, although the basic protocol is always the same, every agent has different things that it can report.
 Generators report fuel levels, for example, while printers report toner and paper levels.

-Each element in the SNMP world is addressed with an Object Identifier (OID).
-These are long strings of dot-separated numbers.
-They look something like extra-long IP addresses (ex.
-"126.96.36.199.4.1.26188.8.131.52").
-And just like an IP address, each additional number adds detail.
-The first several numbers are always the same for SNMP devices.
-In the example above, "184.108.40.206.4.1..." means only "enterprise SNMP equipment".
-That's going to be the same for every agent you use.
-The last few numbers mean "DPS Telecom" (the manufacturer of this agent), "Alarm Monitoring Equipment", "RTU", and (finally) "Alarm Point 2".
-This OID represents a single discrete alarm input on a remote monitoring device.
-If your manager received an SNMP message with that OID, it would alert you about an equipment failure (or whatever you decided to wire into Alarm Point 2).
+This OID represents a single discrete alarm input on a remote managing device.
+If your manager received an SNMP message with that OID, it would alert your network administrators about an equipment failure (or whatever you decided to wire into Alarm Point 2).
 Other OIDs can represent a generator turning on, a door opening, an empty diesel tank, or just about anything else you can imagine.
+OIDs are generally contained in a MIB file.

 SNMP uses five basic messages (TRAP, GET, GET-NEXT, GET-RESPONSE, and SET) to communicate between the SNMP manager and the SNMP agent.

 The vast majority of messages are traps (it's a weird name, but just think "alert message" whenever you see "trap").
 These are messages sent to the manager by an agent when something needs to be reported.
 An industrial refrigerator, for example, might send a trap to the manager when it loses power or when temperatures rise too high.

 But managers don't have to sit around waiting for agents to send a message.
 Sometimes, they prefer to ask for data proactively.
 This enables managers to build reports by having all agents send a status report at regular intervals.

 A manager asks an agent for data with a "get" message, the agent will send back a "get-response".
 The manager might only need that one piece of data, or it can then send a "get-next" message (and then another, and then another) to request a full status update.

 Finally, an SNMP manager sometimes has to tell an agent to take action.
 Some agents have control relay outputs that can be toggled.
 Others have beacon lights, backup systems, thermostats, and other things that can be changed with a "set" command.

 When an agent sends a trap message, it can include OID and a data payload (called "variable bindings") to clarify the event.
 Quality agents like DPS NetGuardian RTUs send a comprehensive set of plain-English variable bindings within each trap to maintain traditional telemetry event visibility.
 Well-designed SNMP managers can use the bindings to correlate and manage the events.
-Managers will also generally display the readable labels to facilitate user understanding and decisionmaking.
+Managers will also generally display readable labels to facilitate user understanding and decision making.

 This article in our series on the Simple Network Management Protocol (SNMP) examines the communication between managers and agents.
 Basic serial telemetry protocols, like TBOS, are byte-oriented (a single byte is exchanged to communicate).
 Expanded serial telemetry protocols, like TABS, are packet-oriented with packets of bytes exchanged to communicate.

 SNMP is packet-oriented with the following SNMP v1 packets (Protocol Data Units or PDUs) used to communicate: